davidcosc/davidos/README.md

 At the core of any computer system lies the central processing uint (CPU).
 Its job is to execute instructions of our programs.
 This includes handling arithmetic, logic and control operations and also I/O operations to interact with all the other devices in our system.
 To interact with any part of the system, the CPU needs to know where this part of the system is located.
 A location might be a certain place on the motherboard, a device is connected to.
 An example of this would be the USB port our keyboard is connected to.

-A location is defined by an address.
+In order to identify a location we refer to an address specific to this location.
 An address is a binary number of a certain size.
 The size of the number/address might depend on the type and mode of the CPU we are currently using or the device you want to interact with.
 For example the maximum address number could be limited by the actual number of physical address lines/pins of the CPU.
 We will cover specific concepts regarding addressing in sections 3.1.2, 3.1.3 and 3.2.1.

 A device might be assigned many addresses in order to interact with or refer to different parts of that device.
 A good example of this is the memory device.
 Each byte of memory that can be accessed is referenced by an individual, specific address/number.